-The North Carolina Pre-Kindergarten Program is a free, high-quality program designed to enhance school readiness for eligible four-year-old children.
-Numerous studies have shown that children who participate in a high-quality pre-kindergarten program are more likely to succeed in grades K-12 and throughout their lives.
+North Carolina Pre-Kindergarten is a high-quality state program designed to enhance school readiness for eligible four-year-old children.
+Studies show that children who participate in a high-quality pre-kindergarten program are more likely to succeed in grades K-12 and throughout their lives.

-In NC Pre-Kindergarten, NC licensed teachers provide developmentally appropriate play-based instruction to help children strengthen and learn a variety of skills in a classroom environment.
-Learn more from North Carolina’s report by the National Institute for Early Education Research: North_Carolina_YB2021.pdf (nieer.org)
+In NC Pre-Kindergarten, NC licensed teachers provide developmentally appropriate instruction to help children learn and strengthen a variety of skills in a classroom environment.

 ELIGIBILITY INFORMATION